-• Ticketing - Transport (Scotland) Act 2001: S28, 29.
-This area presents the strongest case for HITRANS to seek powers for direct delivery, as integrated ticketing is an area where the public and stakeholders would see the greatest benefit.

-Supporting Constituent Authorities - Where constituent councils may not have the capacity and resources to deliver local authority measures, the RTP could consider providing support to the local authority to provide optimum delivery of services, implement projects and initiatives relevant to the RTS, with agreement from the relevant authority.
+- Ticketing Transport (Scotland) Act 2001: S28, 29.
+This area presents the strongest case for HITRANS to seek powers for direct delivery, as integrated ticketing is an area where the public and stakeholders would see the greatest benefit. - Supporting Constituent Authorities Where constituent councils may not have the capacity and resources to deliver local authority measures, the RTP could consider providing support to the local authority to provide optimum delivery of services, implement projects and initiatives relevant to the RTS, with agreement from the relevant authority.
 This could be the case in developing real time information systems and management, and management of demand responsive transport services.

-For HITRANS to implement the regional transport strategy, projects, and initiatives, there is no need to transfer any powers from local authorities or central government to HITRANS, but there may be benefits in taking on parallel powers to ensure that the strategy is delivered in accordance with the associated delivery plan.
+For HITRANS to implement the regional transport strategy, projects, and initiatives, there is no need to transfer any powers from local authorities or central government to HITRANS, but there may be benefits in taking on additional powers to ensure that the strategy is delivered in accordance with the associated delivery plan should this be agreed as a future direction of regional transport governance.